CMU-17313Q/CMU-17313Q.github.io/docs/syllabus.md

 ## Communication
 The primary form of communication within this course is through Slack.
 We will make announcements through a dedicated channel in Slack, and also provide channels for homework clarifications and team-based communication.
 As such, we **highly recommend** that students install Slack on their phones / desktop with notifications enabled.

-The instructors and TAs will also hold weekly office hours to provide support with course materials and projects.
+The instructor, TA, and CAs will also hold weekly office hours to provide support with course materials and projects.
 You can find the office hours schedule updated weekly here on the course website.

-You can contact the course instructors and TAs via both Slack and email.
-Your team will also have assigned TAs as your primary point of contact for additional support with assignment or recitation-related questions.
-When contacting instructors or your designated TAs, please email/message all instructors/both TAs at the same time.
+You can contact the course staff via both Slack and email.

 ## Teamwork
 Teamwork is an essential part of this course.
 Most projects are done in teams of 3-5 students.
 Teams will be assigned by the instructors and stay together for multiple projects.
 Most projects have a component that is graded for the entire group and a component that is graded individually.

 Being able to address team issues in software projects is one of the core learning objectives of this class.
 Guidance on teamwork, reflection, and conflict resolution will be provided throughout the semester and are an essential component of the class.
-We expect significant efforts in attempting to address the team issues before asking instructors and teaching assistants to step in.
+We expect significant efforts in attempting to address the team issues before asking instructors and teaching/course assistants to step in.
 However, we will always be available to provide advice on how to navigate these issues.

 ## Textbook
 Various readings throughout the semester are available online or through the library; we do not have a single textbook but rather assemble readings from different sources.